Labor Profit Tip #1: For More Accurate Job Estimates, Include Fully Burdened Labor Costs for Each Employee

 Other Employee-Related Expenses: This can be a catch-all category for any other costs associated with the employee, such as uniforms, tools, travel expenses, meals, etc.

-How do I convert fully-burdened labor costs into a fully-burdened labor rate?
+How do I convert fully burdened labor costs into a fully burdened labor rate?

-Fully-burdened labor costs become more valuable as a management tool when converted into an hourly fully-burdened labor rate, which tells you your actual cost to employ that individual per hour.
+Fully burdened labor costs become more valuable as a management tool when converted into an hourly, fully burdened labor rate, which tells you your actual cost to employ that individual per hour.

-To calculate fully-burdened labor rate:
+To calculate the fully burdened labor rate:

 Base Salary/Wages